hashicorp/terraform-provider-azurerm/website/docs/r/iothub_route.html.markdown

 * `iothub_name` - (Required) The name of the IoTHub to which this Route belongs.
 Changing this forces a new resource to be created.

-* `source` - (Required) The source that the routing rule is to be applied to, such as `DeviceMessages`.
-Possible values include: `RoutingSourceInvalid`, `RoutingSourceDeviceMessages`, `RoutingSourceTwinChangeEvents`, `RoutingSourceDeviceLifecycleEvents`, `RoutingSourceDeviceJobLifecycleEvents`.
+* `source` - (Required) The source that the routing rule is to be applied to.
+Possible values include: `DeviceJobLifecycleEvents`, `DeviceLifecycleEvents`, `DeviceMessages`, `Invalid`, `TwinChangeEvents`.

 * `condition` - (Optional) The condition that is evaluated to apply the routing rule.
-If no condition is provided, it evaluates to true by default.
+If no condition is provided, it evaluates to `true` by default.
 For grammar, see: https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-query-language.

 * `endpoint_names` - (Required) The list of endpoints to which messages that satisfy the condition are routed.
+Currently only one endpoint is allowed.

-* `enabled` - (Required) Used to specify whether a route is enabled.
+* `enabled` - (Required) Specifies whether a route is enabled.

 ## Attributes Reference